-6. Almost 30% of Democrats are afraid of critters and snakes, while only around 20% of Republicans are.
+6. Interesting facts about phobias: almost 30% of Democrats are afraid of critters and snakes, while only around 20% of Republicans are.

 (The Washington Post)

-7. The fear of public speaking statistics reveal that 26% of Americans suffer from this phobia.
+7. The public speaking fear statistics reveal that 26% of Americans suffer from this phobia.

 (The Washington Post)

-8. 79% of Americans see the spread of infectious diseases as a major threat, making this fear the top national concern.
+8. Stats on fear show that 79% of Americans see the spread of infectious diseases as a major threat, making this fear the top national concern.

 (Pew Research Center)